IanEstacio/Local-climate-zones-classifier/README.md

 # Local-climate-zones-classifier
 A python code incorporating the ArcPy library to map Local Climate Zones by implementing Fuzzy Logic and Cellular Automata.
-The study can be accessed through the following link: https://doi.org/10.5194/isprs-archives-XLII-4-W19-199-2019, 2019.
+The study can be accessed through the following link: https://doi.org/10.5194/isprs-archives-XLII-4-W19-199-2019.
+The ArcGIS toolbox incorporating this code can be acccesed in the supplementary resource section of this study in my ResearchGate: https://www.researchgate.net/publication/338139180_GIS-BASED_MAPPING_OF_LOCAL_CLIMATE_ZONES_USING_FUZZY_LOGIC_AND_CELLULAR_AUTOMATA